Identifying geometric third-order nonlinear transport in disordered materials: Experimental applications

-The reliability of the fitting is supported by both the confidence interval and the coefficient of determination (see Sec.~SIII of Supplemental Material \cite{Supp} for details).
+If the experimental results are better fitted by other functions, such as exponential or sinusoidal functions, our scaling law in terms of polynomials is not applicable.
+Empirically, $\sigma_{xx}$ in the temperature window is not supposed to change by orders.
+The reliability of the fitting is supported by both the confidence interval and the coefficient of determination (see Sec.~SIV in Supplemental Material \cite{supp} for details).
 First, the confidence interval analysis shows that none of the parameters cross zero.
 Second, the fit yields the highest coefficient of determination (very close to 1).
-Therefore, we show that the geometric contributions to the third-order nonlinear conductivity, e.g., here the quantum metric quadrupole and third order intrinsic mechanism, can be identified in a disordered material using the scaling law derived in this work.
+Therefore, we show that the geometric contributions to the third-order nonlinear conductivity, e.g., here, the quantum metric quadrupole and third-order intrinsic mechanism, can be identified in a disordered material using the scaling law derived in this work.